MitsukiS16/Questionnaire/README.md

 ## Features

 - Menus - Main Menu, Game Menu, End Menu
-- Question - More than 20 unique question
+- Question - 25 unique question
-- Answers - More than 150 unique answers
+- Answers - More than 200 unique answers
 - Timer - Adjusts based on question-length
 - Multiple endings - based on the answers of the player
 - Custom reports - based on the answers of the player